 Cutting the Cord

 Still, you can’t do the work for him.
-He has to be the one to cut the cord, adds Kirschner.
-“He has to form a boundary between his new family and the family of origin, or be torn [for] the rest of his married life,” Kirschner says.
+He has to be the one to cut the cord, added Kirschner.
+“He has to form a boundary between his new family and the family of origin, or be torn [for] the rest of his married life,” Kirschner said.

 Ultimately, the best move is to start a conversation with your husband about what you expect from the relationship.
 It probably won't happen overnight—so don't get discouraged if it takes some work to make both parties happy.
 You might find that a healthy balance even brings you all closer together.